 As bachelors, we are always looking for quick, easy and flavorful meals that are healthy and can be adapted to a variety of ingredients.
 We found this tangy and sweet dish of Baked Honey Mustard Chicken is a favorite start to a good meal.

-Our dinner begins with a whole cut up chicken.
-The back, neck and wing tips will go into a stock pot.
+Our dinner begins with a whole cut-up chicken.
+You can save money by buying a whole chicken and cut it up yourself.
+But sometimes I am lazy in the cut-up chickens are on sale.
+The back, neck and wing tips will go into a stockpot.
 We always make homemade stock when we cook a whole chicken.
 Since we have the oven on, we decide on roasted potatoes coated in olive oil and spices.
-For something green (which should be a part of at least two meals a day) we choose fresh asparagus, a springtime treat.
+For something green (which should be a part of at least two meals a day) we choose fresh asparagus.
 These are quick and easy to steam.

-The chicken gets a rinse and patted dry.
+The chicken gets a rinse and pat dry.
 Trim off excess fat and skin.
 Leave some skin on to add flavor.
-Sprinkle both side of the pieces with salt and fresh ground pepper.
+Sprinkle both sides of the pieces with salt and fresh ground pepper.
 Place the pieces in a large greased baking dish with the thicker pieces toward the outside of the dish.

 In a small mixing bowl, mix together the sauce ingredients: honey, mustard, paprika, dried basil and parsley.
 You can add a few other things, like tarragon and garlic powder, if you want.
 Pour about half the mixture over the chicken and use a pastry brush to spread evenly over all exposed parts of the pieces.

 Put the chicken dish into the oven and set the timer for 30 minutes.